Support from Government

 Ethical Property Foundation

 The Ethical Property Foundation is offering a COVID-19 Charity Property Webinar on 23 April covering how to manage your building, questions for your landlord and next steps.
 This webinar is free and will also have a Q&A session with expert property advisors.
-You can register for your place here.

 The Foundation has also launched a COVID-19 Charity Property Survey which they say will help tailor the support they are offering and provide vital actions for Government and funders on how they can aid charities.
 This survey only takes three minutes to complete, please do so here.